 Empire Justice has been working on homeownership and predatory mortgage lending issues since the 1990's.
 We work on behalf of homeowners who are the proverbial David in the fight against Goliath, the big banks and mortgage servicers who own the majority of mortgage loans in this country.
 The odds are stacked against homeowners who stand very little chance of winning their battles without professional assistance.
 We also work on tax foreclosure, deed theft and foreclosure rescue scams, and neighborhood blight issues.
-This testimony focuses on the need for continued funding for New York's network of 87 housing counseling and legal services programs that have been keeping homeowners in their homes since 2008.
+This testimony focuses on the need for continued funding for the New York State Office of the Attorney General's Homeowner Protection Program (HOPP) - New York's network of 88 housing counseling and legal services programs that have been keeping homeowners in their homes since 2012, and prior to that through a program funded through New York State Homes and Community Renewal.
+(A history of HOPP and sources of funding over the years is attached as "Addendum A.")

-Prior to the creation of these services and the mandatory settlement conferences, over 90 percent of foreclosures ended in a default judgment against homeowners - meaning, virtually no homeowners but a few were saving their homes once they went into foreclosure.1 Since 2012, the network of 87 housing counseling and legal services programs have helped well approximately 115,000 families statewide and save homes in around 34 percent of those cases by loan modification.
+Prior to the creation of these services and the mandatory settlement conferences, over 90 percent of foreclosures ended in a default judgment against homeowners - meaning, virtually no homeowners but a few were saving their homes once they went into foreclosure.
+Since 2012, the New York State Office of the Attorney General (OAG) Homeowner Protection Program (HOPP) network of 88 housing counseling and legal services programs have helped well over 115,000 families statewide and save homes in around 34 percent of those cases by loan modification.
 The percentage would be even higher if we were to factor in homes saved through reinstatement, litigation or other loss mitigation option.2